The Maltese belongs to the Companion and Toy Dogs in the FCI grouping.

 Long, silky, single; even a hint of a double coat would ruin the outline for a show dog.
-Very high maintenance; brushing every day to prevent knots and matting.
+Very high maintenance; brushing every day to minimise the chances of matting and knots.
 Maintenance for a show coat is even more, including “wrapping” the hair in cloth to keep it from matting.
-To prevent tear and food stains: gently wash the fur below your dog's eyes daily, and the beard on his chin after every meal.
-Many Maltese owners in Singapore cut their dog's hair shorter to make grooming easier.
+Cleaning the fur below your dog's eyes daily is required to prevent tear stains.
+It is also highly recommended to wash the 'beard' after every meal to prevent food stains.
+Many owners in Singapore trim their Maltese' fur short to facilitate simple and easy grooming.
 Professional grooming recommended.
 Minimal shedding.

 Heart problems (PDA, mitral valve insufficiency), patellar luxation.

 Low; the Maltese gets along well with a few short walks a day, along with short play sessions indoors or out.

 Adaptable to any living situation.
 They are naturally active and will usually get enough exercise, even within a small apartment, to stay healthy and fit.